rooomba/image-interlacement/README.md

 - **Solution**: Convert images to PNG, JPG, or BMP format.
 Use an image converter tool.

 ## Future additions
-- Support for more than 2 images to interleave simultaneously, this is actually required functionality to use the program for anything other than 2 weft weaves.
-This is first priority.
 - Support for stride when it comes to the program, to interleave 2 rows from one image, 1 from another, etc.
 - GUI functionality for those less comfortable with a CLI.

 ## Support

-For issues or questions, please open an issue in the repository!
+For issues or questions, please open an issue in the repository or shoot me a DM/email if you have my contact!

+## AI Use

+A large majority of this program was written with heavy reliance on GitHub's Copilot AI tool.
+I believe it is important to disclose AI use when it is present for transparency in my process.

 ---